 The Xiaomi Mi 9 looks like a supercar as well.
 Sleek and curvy, the phone is made from glass, with Gorilla Glass 5 on the back, and Gorilla Glass 6 over the screen.
 The sides of the rear panel gently curve before meeting the chassis, making it immensely comfortable to hold.
 There are four different looks — a black version you see in our main photos, along with a blue, a lavender, and a transparent finish too.

 Staying on the back, the triple-lens camera is set inside a large camera bump.
 It really is very prominent, and comes into direct contact with surfaces it’s laid on.
-However, Xiaomi has used sapphire glass over the lenses, meaning scratches shouldn’t be a problem, but independent tests have shown it’s not that much tougher than normal tempered glass.
+Xiaomi said it has used sapphire glass over the lenses, meaning scratches shouldn’t be a problem, but independent tests have shown it’s not that much tougher than normal tempered glass.

 We’re confident you want the Mi 9, it’s just a case of choosing between the lavender or transparent finish.